Overview and History

 National Party Strength Ranking: 4th

-The PVV is the fourth strongest party in the Netherlands heading into the election on March 15th.
+The PVV is the fourth strongest party in the Netherlands following the 2017 elections.
 Details on their control in specific areas are below.

 Senate: The PVV won 9 out of the 75 seats in the Senate in the 2015 Senate Election, finishing tied for 4th place.
 Members are selected by the states, showing the party’s relative weakness at the regional level compared to their national-level strength.